-In Spring of 2022, Otter Tail County (OTC) tracked 1,000+ current job openings, projecting an additional 320 jobs added in the next 3 years by the leading industries.
-They also predicted a 1,300-person reduction in available workers in the next decade due to an aging population and skill gap.
-OTC Works Workforce Strategy addresses these economic challenges, informing goals and strategies in this comprehensive plan.
+In Spring of 2022, Otter Tail County tracked 1,000+ current job openings, projected that 320 jobs will be added in the next 3 years by the leading industries and predicted a 1,300-person reduction in available labor in the next 10 years due to an aging population and skill gap.
+The county has created the OTC Works Workforce Strategy to address these economic development challenges, which informs the goals and strategies of this comprehensive plan.